codeuniversity/student-council/statute/statute.md

 (3) The Student General Assembly elects, in separate ballots and in this order:
 1. the President,
 2.–7. the six portfolio leads named in § 3(4) (Alumni Relations; Admissions & Study Experience; Community Builder; Marketing; Entrepreneurship; Partnerships),
-8. for each standing committee, one person proposed to the Senate for appointment as a student member,
+8. for each study programme, one person proposed to the Senate for appointment as a student member,

 (4) The General Assemblies of the Study Programmes elect one member of the Senate per programme in accordance with § 16(2).